l1v3or3v1l/effective-octo-spoon/README.md

 tinder-pics.py - download tinder pictures of a user if given username exists - nothing to improve

-tinder.py - bruteforce through female.txt to find tinder users and scrape their images
+tinder.py - dictionary attack through female.txt to find tinder users and scrape their images

 wista_dl.py - download wista embedded video - check if it works and also automatically get video id from url's source